ugurtosun/SWE596-SVG-Project/README.md

 #### **assets folder**

 In this folder, there are several ready-use svg files.
-A part of them is drawn by me, some of them were ready to use from open source.
+A part of them is drawn by me, some of them were ready to use from non-copyright sources.